ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 socket to the authority.
 The server-facing socket might already be open due to a previous request from this client, or another.
 If the socket is not already created, the proxy creates a new one.
-Proxies can choose to reuse server-facing sockets across multiple datagram contexts, or have a unique server-facing socket for every datagram context.
+Proxies can choose to reuse server-facing sockets across multiple UDP proxying requests, or have a unique server-facing socket for every UDP proxying request.

 If a proxy reuses server-facing sockets, it SHOULD store which authorities (which could be a domain name or IP address literal) are being accessed over a